Radio Ga Ga: Critical reception

-Live versions
+Live performances

 Queen finished their sets before the encores on The Works Tour with "Radio Ga Ga" and Mercury would normally sing "you had your time" in a lower octave and modify the deliveries of "you had the power, you've yet to have your finest hour" while Roger Taylor sang the pre-chorus in the high octave.
 Live versions from the 1984/85 tour were recorded and filmed for the concert films Queen Rock in Rio 1985 and Final Live in Japan 1985.
 As heard on bootleg recordings, Deacon can be heard providing backing vocals to the song; it is one of the very few occasions he sang in concert.

 "I remember thinking 'oh great, they've picked it up' and then I thought 'this is not a Queen audience'.
 This is a general audience who've bought tickets before they even knew we were on the bill.
 And they all did it.
 How did they know?
 Nobody told them to do it."

 — —Brian May on the audience participation in clapping to "Radio Ga Ga" at Live Aid.

 Queen played a shorter, up-tempo version of "Radio Ga Ga" during the Live Aid concert on 13 July 1985 at Wembley Stadium, where Queen's "show-stealing performance" had 72,000 people clapping in unison.
 It was the second song the band performed at Live Aid after opening with "Bohemian Rhapsody".
 "Radio Ga Ga" became a live favourite thanks largely to the audience participation potential of the clapping sequence prompted by the rhythm of the chorus (copied from the video).
 Mercury sang all high notes in this version.
 The song was played for the Magic Tour a year later, including twice more at Wembley Stadium; it was recorded for the live album Live at Wembley '86, VHS Video and DVD on 12 July 1986, the second night in the venue.